argonautproject/subscriptions/backport-to-r4.md

 The rest of subscription mechanics work as in R5.
 Namely:

 * Channels types and payloads
-* Event matching by Topic + filters
+* Event matching by SubscriptionTopic + filters
 * Event notifications with Bundles